darshil1016/LearnJenkins/README.md

 # LearnJenkins
-The purpose of this project is to learn jenkins
+The purpose of this project is to learn jenkins.